-Income tax expense was \$0.1 and \$0.1 for the three months ended April 30, 2021 and April 30, 2020, respectively, and was comprised primarily of state and local taxes.
-The Company has a valuation allowance against its deferred tax balances, and as a result, it was unable to recognize a tax benefit at the federal statutory rate of 21% on its year to date losses.
+Income tax expense was \$0.1 and \$0.2 for the three and six months ended July 31, 2021, respectively, and was comprised primarily of state and local taxes, compared to nil and \$0.1 for the three and six months ended July 31, 2020, respectively.
+The Company has a valuation allowance against its deferred tax balances, and as a result, it was unable to recognize a tax benefit on its year to date losses.

 In response to the COVID-19 pandemic, many governments have enacted or are contemplating measures to provide aid and economic stimulus.
 These measures may include deferring the due dates of tax payments or other changes to their income and non-income-based tax laws.
 The Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), which was enacted on March 27, 2020 in the United States, includes measures to assist companies.
-Under the CARES Act, the Company has deferred the employer portion of FICA tax payments of \$3.8 as of April 30, 2021.
+Under the CARES Act, the Company has deferred the employer portion of FICA tax payments of \$3.8 as of July 31, 2021.
 This deferral is included on the condensed consolidated balance sheet.
-Accrued and other non-current liabilities each had a balance of \$1.9 as of April 30, 2021.
+Accrued and other non-current liabilities each had a balance of \$1.9 as of July 31, 2021.
 These payments are due in two installments: half on December 31, 2021; and half on December 31, 2022.